Thuzi/shared-actions/README.md

-# shared-actions
+# shared-workflows
-A place to store any reusable github actions.
+A place to store any reusable github workflows.